MatchAPI/MatchAPI-Schema/README.md

 Financial institutions typically operate a mix of legacy and modern interfaces, including:

+- Proprietary and venue-specific binary protocols

 - FIX with multiple session layers and encodings
-- Venue-specific binary APIs

 - Proprietary order-entry and market-data protocols

 - REST/JSON and WebSocket interfaces for ancillary or post-trade services

 This diversity leads to recurring challenges:

 - Fragmented documentation formats (PDFs, spreadsheets, proprietary schemas)

 - Non-standardized semantics, particularly for binary protocols

-- Inconsistent validation and complex certification processes
+- Inconsistent interpretation of message structures and constraints

 - Limited reuse of tooling across venues and APIs

 - High onboarding and long-term maintenance costs

-MatchAPI was created to address these challenges by providing a shared, protocol-agnostic structure that captures both business-level intent and protocol-level details.
-This enables APIs to be documented, validated, tested, and automated using a single source of truth.
+MatchAPI addresses these challenges by providing a shared, protocol-agnostic structure that captures both business-level intent and protocol-level details in a single source of truth.

 ---

-## Positioning MatchAPI vs Existing Standards

-MatchAPI draws inspiration from existing industry standards such as **QuickFIX XML and others**, while expanding beyond their scope.

-### Business Semantics First

-While **QuickFIX XML focuses on describing FIX message structure**, MatchAPI standardizes:

-- Business meaning
-- Validation rules and constraints
-- Workflow and behavioral semantics
-- Permitted encoding and transport options

-This allows documentation, validation logic, and test cases to be generated from the same definition.

-### Multi-Protocol and Encoding-Neutral by Design

-Existing standards based on **FIX tag-based encodings** are primarily optimized for FIX-style messages, making binary protocols harder to model and work with.

-MatchAPI is designed to support:

-- FIX (tag=value, FIXML, FAST, SBE)
-- Proprietary and venue-specific binary protocols
-- Hybrid and vendor-defined message formats

-The schema is encoding-neutral, capable of describing both fixed-layout binary messages and self-describing formats.

-### Modern Authoring Formats

-MatchAPI uses JSON, JSON5, and YAML for authoring, making it compatible with:

-- Continuous Integration pipelines
-- Modern API documentation frameworks
-- Code generation tools
-- Cloud-native and DevOps-oriented workflows

-This contrasts with older XML-centric specifications and allows MatchAPI artifacts to be consumed using standard parsing, linting, and validation tooling.

----

 ## Core Concepts

-MatchAPI describes a protocol using a structured set of interconnected components:
+MatchAPI describes a protocol using a structured set of interconnected components.

 ### Data Types and Enumerations

 A normalized catalog of primitive and composite types, including:

 - Scalar types (integer, decimal, boolean, string)

 - Encoded and binary representations

 - Enumerations with explicit semantic meaning

 ### Fields and Components

 Reusable definitions that specify:

 - Identifiers (tags, names, numeric IDs)

-- Constraints and validation rules
+- Structural constraints and descriptive conditions

 - Optional metadata and extensions

 ### Message Definitions

 Each message definition captures:

 - Business purpose and intent

 - Required, optional, and conditional fields

 - Structural layout and composition

 ---